NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/manual_java/metrics/index.md

 ```

 Let’s begin by importing OpenTelemetry’s meter API and the MeterProvider from the SDK in our main Java application as shown below.
-Open `TodobackendApplication.java` in your editor and tart by addind the following import statements.
+Open `TodobackendApplication.java` in your editor and tart by adding the following import statements.
 Place them below the already existing ones:

 ```java { title="TodobackendApplication.java" }